germanodlf/bacula-zabbix/README.md

   - *Bacula Storage is running*: Get the Bacula Storage process status.
 The process name is defined by the variable {$BACULA.SD}, and has its default value as 'bacula-sd'.
 This item needs to be disabled in hosts that are Bacula's clients only.
   - *Bacula File is running*: Get the Bacula File process status.
 The process name is defined by the variable {$BACULA.FD}, and has its default value as 'bacula-fd'.

   The items that receive data of backup jobs are divided into the three backup's levels: Full, Differential and Incremental.
-For each level there are six items, described below:
+For each level there are six items as described below:

   - *Bytes*: Receives the value of bytes transferred by each backup job
   - *Compression*: Receives the value of compression rate of each backup job